 The pandemic accelerated consumer shifts to online ordering for delivery or take-out.
-For the year ended November 30, 2021, digital sales grew to \$803.6 million, from \$636.4 million the year before and represented 23% of sales.
-The digital sales pertained to delivery sales, which have benefited from the Company's increased investments in online ordering and third-party delivery options.
+For the year ended November 30, 2022, digital sales grew to \$820.3 million, from \$803.6 million the year before and represented 19.9% of sales.
+The digital sales pertained mostly to take-out orders, as well as delivery sales, which have benefited from the Company's increased investments in online ordering and third-party delivery options.

-System sales versus digital sales breakdown is as follows for the fiscal years ended November 30, 2021, and 2020:
+System sales versus digital sales breakdown is as follows for the fiscal years ended November 30, 2022, and 2021:

-Supplies and Distribution
+Supply Chain and Distribution

 Franchisees are required to purchase the majority of their ingredients, products, materials, supplies and other items which are necessary for the operation of their businesses directly through the Company's authorized distributors.
 The Company has a purchasing department that is responsible for leveraging the buying power of the Company to deliver the goods and services required in the operation of the locations.
-The supply and distribution arrangements are managed by the Company's purchasing department.
 Under these arrangements, independent distributors authorized by the Company purchase certain products directly from the Company's approved suppliers and then store, sell and distribute them to the Company's locations.

 Price fluctuations are passed through to the Company owned and franchised locations.
 These arrangements help assure the availability of products and provide quality control measures and efficient distribution of these products to the locations.
 Most goods and services required for the operations of the locations are generally available and can be provided from alternate suppliers.
-The Company supplies a few of its concept's certain products through its St-

-Hyacinthe and Laval distribution centers and as well manufactures certain products in its food processing plants, located in Levis and Laval, Quebec.
+The Company supplies a few of its concepts certain products through its St-Hyacinthe, Delson and Laval, Quebec distribution centers and as well manufactures certain products in its food processing plants, located in Levis and Laval, Quebec.